Superphysics Superphysics

 • whose happiness we should not desire, or

-• whose misery we should not be averse to, when distinctly brought home to the imagination.
+• whose misery we should not be averse to

-If he does, he must consider all the misfortunes of himself, his friends, society, or country, as necessary for the universe’s prosperity,
+• that all the misfortunes of himself, his friends, society, or country, as necessary for the universe’s prosperity

-• what he himself should sincerely and devoutly to have wished for, if he had known all the connections and dependencies of things.
+• that he should submit to these because he would himself sincerely wished for them, if he had known all the connections of things.

 47 This magnanimous resignation to the universe’s great Director is not beyond the reach of human nature.